 Find out if any of the designs have a factor of safety less than 2.

 For the simulation, a symmetrical model was used to save computational time.
 Seven sliding contacts boundary conditions were created.
 One displacement constraint was used to generate the symmetry plane.
 For the connection of the arm with the two hydraulic cylinders and the chassis, remote displacement boundary conditions were created.
 The load was then applied with a remote force.
 The first three simulation runs were performed with a 16kN load, which is the normal operating load for this class of tractor (JCB Backhoe Loader).
 Then three additional runs were performed with a misuse load of 20kN, which would occur if the operator tries to load an extra 400kg in the shovel.

-For each load were tested the performance three different designs:
+For each load, the performance of three different designs was tested: